Mariners lose third straight to Salvador Perez and the Royals to open crucial homestand

 The Mariners left runners on first and second in each of the first three innings, and they left the bases loaded in the fifth.

-The Mariners scored their first run in the fifth, but they wanted and needed more.
+The Mariners scored their first run in the fifth, but they needed more.
 They loaded the bases with two outs against Royals starter Daniel Lynch, ending his outing after 104 pitches in 4 2/3 innings.

 Domingo Tapia came in and walked Cal Raleigh — who fouled off three full-count pitches.
 That brought up Jarred Kelenic, who flew out to shallow left, leaving the bases loaded.